Welcome to Day 5 of the Power Researcher Challenge!

 1. Create a free Perma.cc account - this will allow you to test drive the software and save 10 links total.

 2. Once logged into your account, enter the URL of a page you want to preserve.
 Don't have a page in mind?
-Try this one from an organization, or this one from The New York Times Magazine.
+Try this one from the Natural Resources Council of Maine, or this one from Maine Public.

 What does a Perma.cc link look like in action?
 See this example of a Perma.cc record from the White House home page in 2015.